hack-shack/glowfire/README.md

 Reference hardware is the [SQFMI beepy (2023)](https://github.com/sqfmi/beepy-hardware).

 # Features
-  * pygame on the SQFMI beepy.
+  * pygame on the SQFMI beepy
-  * Builds its own software development kit on the beepy itself.
+  * Self-hosted: builds its own software development kit on the beepy itself
-  * Includes a Python userland, Snakeware Window Manager.
+  * Includes a Python userland, Snakeware Window Manager
-  * sound using USB audio dongle or Bluetooth (experimental)
+  * Sound using USB audio dongle or Bluetooth (experimental)
+  * Localized for English, French, and Japanese

 # Requirements
   * SQFMI beepy (2023)